Why is evidence important

 • guarding against the unnecessary loss of valued facilities and services, particularly where this would reduce the community’s ability to meet its day-to-day needs.

-Also in 2021, a National Design Code set a baseline standard of quality and practice which local planning authorities are expected to take into account when developing local design codes and guides and when determining planning applications, including:
+The National Design Code sets a baseline standard of quality and practice which local planning authorities are expected to take into account when developing local design codes and guides and when determining planning applications, including:

 • how the design of new development should enhance the health and wellbeing of local communities and create safe, inclusive, accessible and active environments;